 Katie Vale: Oh my!
 I’m in hat heaven!
 Stunning!!!
 Monochrome is such a key look this year.
 I love the Jackie O pillbox and the placing of it right at the back of her head.
 A much better choice than yesterday.
 This is elegant, yet eye catching due to the contrast of her hair!
 It’s funny as its small & subtle, like the one above bit it just compliments the outfit so well!
 Do you think she read this blog about her hat yesterday? :-)

 Royal Hats Blog: Hat heaven?
 With this thing?
 I’m not sure that a small white pillbox with a juvenile bow is the best thing to pair with a checkerboard dress (where are we anyway?
 The Monte Carlo Grand Prix?).
-If you’re going to wear a pillbox, I like it worn square on the back of the head (not off to the side like Haya is wearing it).
+I also find the placement off to one side very odd and prefer pillboxes worn square on the back of the head.
 I do adore a classic pillbox hat but this one looks cutesy and trite paired with this awful dress.

 All in all, it was less spectacular day of millinery than we saw yesterday for opening day.
 I’m hoping that some of these ladies are saving their best hats for Ladies’ Day tomorrow!
 Some of you might be interested in these other noteworthy hats today: Lady Jane Cecil, Brix Smith-Start, Caroline Dalmeny, and Denise Lewis